More than 4500 species of roaches with fantastic adaptability features spread all over the globe that helps them survive in even extreme conditions.

 So let’s jump right in.

-The cockroaches, nowadays, are more adaptable than they were in ancient times; they are the common insects found in almost all climatic conditions all over the world.
+Cockroaches, nowadays, are more adaptable than they were in ancient times; they are the common insects found in almost all climatic conditions worldwide.

-Their nature of adaptability and tolerability helps them to survive and sustain themselves in a world of changing nature.
+Their adaptability and tolerance nature helps them survive and sustain themselves in a world of changing nature.

 Ohio is majorly home to four species of cockroaches that are considered pests, and they are found most commonly in the Northeast region of Ohio.